-Just 30 minutes west of Asheville in Haywood County, high mountain peaks surround the vibrant and friendly town of Waynesville, NC and its tree-lined Main Street.
-Historic buildings, relaxing benches, public art, and welcoming folks make Waynesville a thoroughly enjoyable place to live and visit.
-Fine shops, galleries, cafés, and restaurants offer countless ways to Live the Life You Choose.
+High mountain peaks surround the vibrant and friendly town of Waynesville and its tree-lined Main Street.
+Fine shops, galleries, cafés, and restaurants make Waynesville a thoroughly enjoyable place to live and visit.
+Historic buildings, relaxing benches, public art, and welcoming folks provide the perfect backdrop to Live Abundantly in Waynesville, NC.

-“Our town itself is now a vibrant place where you see the arts alive, where you see restaurants alive, where you see shops alive, and people actually enjoying their stay in the town of Waynesville,” says Mayor Brown.
-“Everybody buys into the fact that Waynesville and Main Street is gonna be a place where people walk, where people talk, where people share events.”
+“Our town itself is now a vibrant place where you see the arts alive, where you see restaurants alive, where you see shops alive, and people actually enjoying their stay,” said Waynesville Mayor Gavin Brown.
+“Everybody buys into the fact that Waynesville’s Main Street is gonna be a place where people walk, where people talk, where people share events.”

-Numerous popular events, parades, and festivals occur in downtown Waynesville throughout the year.
+Numerous popular events, parades, and festivals occur in Downtown Waynesville throughout the year.
 Held on the first Friday of each month, Art After Dark is a gallery stroll with meet-the-artist events.
 With as many attendees as it attracts, it’s almost like a street party!
 Popular Mountain Street Dances are held on several Friday nights during the summer in front of the Haywood County Historic Courthouse.
-The dances are fun, free events where locals and visitors can listen to live music and take part in traditional mountain dancing.
+The dances are fun, free events where locals and visitors enjoy live music and take part in traditional mountain dancing.

 “When you come to Waynesville, you realize that you really are at home.”